How we create value

 ING aims for strong and stable financial results

-Strong financial results
+Strong financial position

 We place a high priority on innovation within ING to keep pace with the change around us and meet changing customer needs by delivering innovative products and services.